Jack Maitland

 John Frederick Maitland (born February 8, 1948) is an American former professional football player who was a running back in the National Football League (NFL) in the 1970s He played college football for the Williams Ephs.
-Maitland's pro career was spent with both the Baltimore Colts and the New England Patriots.
+Maitland's professional career was spent with both the Baltimore Colts and the New England Patriots.
 He played in and won Super Bowl V with the Colts.

 Maitland attended Upper St. Clair High School near Pittsburgh.